Junoth/AirbusShipDetection/README.md

 Data process
 -
-To get the label from the CSV file,we use pandas library to process data.
+Firstly,to get the label from the CSV file,we use pandas library to process data.
 ```python
   import pandas as panda
   masks = pd.read_csv('./train_ship_segmentations_v2.csv')